surniaulula/wpsso-wc-metadata/readme.txt

 == Upgrade Notice ==

-= 1.8.2-dev.1 =
+= 1.9.0-dev.2 =

-(2021/08/25) Fix to show all enabled product attributes under the "Additional information" tab, even if their values are empty.
+(2021/08/26) Added a filter hook to enable the "Additional information" tab.
+Fix to show product metadata if the main product value is empty.

 = 1.8.1 =